David Trinidad

 In addition to his own books, Trinidad has edited several volumes of poetry, including A Fast Life: The Collected Poems of Tim Dlugos (2011), which won a Lambda Literary Award.
-His latest edited volume, Punk Rock Is Cool for the End of the World: Poems and Notebooks of Ed Smith, was published in June 2019.
+Publishers Weekly writes, "This ambitious collection, with Trinidad's foreword and chronology, might elevate from cult status a poet who did much more than respond to his times."
+Trinidad's latest edited volume, Punk Rock Is Cool for the End of the World: Poems and Notebooks of Ed Smith, was published in June 2019.
+David L. Ulin, reviewing the book for the Los Angeles Times, describes it as "a back-and-forth between despair and aspiration, ecstasy and degradation: a lens (or set of lenses) on the shards that make a life."

+With Arielle Greenberg and Tony Trigilio, Trinidad co-founded the poetry magazine Court Green in 2004.
+From 2004 to 2015, Court Green was published in conjunction with Columbia College, and twelve issues of the magazine appeared during that time.
+In 2017, Trigilio and Trinidad revived Court Green as an independent online poetry journal.
+Aaron Smith joined Court Green as a co-editor in 2020.

 Trinidad is known for his masterful use of popular culture in his poems.
 The poet James Schuyler wrote, “Trinidad turns the paste jewels of pop art into the real thing.”
 His work is also associated with the innovative formalism of the New York School.
 Alice Notley has written, “There is an unwavering light in all of Trinidad’s work that turns individual words into objects, new facts.”
 About The Late Show (2007), The New York Times Book Review wrote that Trinidad’s “most impressive gift is an ability to dignify the dross of American life, to honor both the shrink-wrapped sentiment of the cultural artifacts he writes about and his own much more complicated emotional response to them.”